Grace Black

 The character has been involved in many of the show's stories of her time.
 She has portrayed numerous kidnappings, fights, feuds and stunts.
 She has feuded with Mercedes McQueen (Jennifer Metcalfe), Big Bob (Vincent Ebrahim), Joe Roscoe (Ayden Callaghan) and Freddie Roscoe (Charlie Clapham).
 She has been pushed from a balcony, held hostage, shot, electrocuted, nearly killed Joe with a wrecking ball and has also been stalked by her secret lover Kim Butterfield (Daisy Wood-Davis).
 Grace's storylines have been both topical and dramatic – her relationship with Trevor and Esther explored the issue of surrogacy, while her affair with Kim culminated in a dramatic car crash stunt.
 In 2016, writers brought about the end of Grace's relationship with Trevor.
-They played Trevor having an affair with Sienna Blake (Anna Passey) and later murdered by Sienna's teenage daughter Nico Blake (Persephone Swales-Dawson) during his wedding to Grace.
-Producers then introduced Grace's extended family, consisting of three half-brothers and her mother.
+They played Trevor having an affair with Sienna Blake (Anna Passey) and later being murdered by Sienna's teenage daughter, Nico Blake (Persephone Swales-Dawson), during his wedding to Grace.
+Producers then introduced Grace's extended family, consisting of three half-brothers, Adam (Jimmy Essex), Liam (Maxim Baldry/Jude Monk McGowan), and Jesse (Luke Jerdy), and their mother, Tracey (Lisa Maxwell).
+On 27 August 2025, it was revealed that Grace was sexually abused by her father Fraser in 1995, resulting in the birth of a son, Rex Gallagher (Jonny Labey).

 Wall has received four award nominations for her portrayal of Grace, including one "Best Actress" nomination at the 2016 Inside Soap Awards.
 The character has been generally well received by critics of the genre.
 Wall has received praise for her performances of grief and others branded the character "ruthless".
+In 2023, executive producer Lucy Allan decided to axe Grace after Wall had played the character for a decade.
+Wall was rehired again in 2024 by new executive producer Hannah Cheers.
+Grace's return aired on 22 April 2024.